Geetanjali015/StreeKamai/README.md

-# SheKamAI
+# StreeKamai
 **Empowering Middle-Aged Indian Women Through AI/ML-Powered Entrepreneurship**

 ## 🚀 Overview

-**SheKamAI** is an AI/ML-driven platform designed to empower middle-aged Indian housewives by helping them transform their hobbies into income-generating businesses.
+**StreeKamai** is an AI/ML-driven platform designed to empower middle-aged Indian housewives by helping them transform their hobbies into income-generating businesses.
 The platform offers an end-to-end entrepreneurial toolkit — from brand creation and strategic planning to financial guidance, marketing automation, and networking.

 ## 🎯 Target Audience